jl4282/ModestWear/README.md

 2. Leave that open while running `node scrapingalgo.js`
 3. Then open `mongo mwdb`
 4. `db.clothings.count()` to make sure it added items.

+##Design

+We're using Material Design Lite.
+It shouldn't require too much custom CSS.
+Try to implement everything using MDL.
+The components can all be found [here](http://www.getmdl.io/components/index.html).
+Do note that the components have extensive examples and step by step guides on the bottom.